-After planning your business, you will need to find a way to fund your business expenditures.
-Here we explore a variety of sources you can use to raise money.
+After planning your business, you will need to find a way to fund your business expenses.
+Here we explore a variety of sources and ideas for how to raise money.

 The SBA offers SBA-guaranteed loans, loans that connect small business owners with financing offered by partner lenders and community development organizations.
-They offer a service called Lender Match (https://catran.sba.gov/lendermatch/form/contact.cfm), which helps business owners find a lender.
+They offer a service called Lender Match, which helps business owners find a lender.

 You can also receive loans from a bank when starting your business.
-Even if you do not have a long line of credit built up, places like the Self-Help Credit Union (https://www.self-help.org) can help you get the capital you need and teach you about good financial practices.
+Even if you do not have a long line of credit built up, places like the Self-Help Credit Unioncan help you get the capital you need and teach you about good financial practices.

-Friends and family can sometimes be a good place to start when finding funding for your small business. **INSERT NUMBER percent of small businesses are actually started with funding from friends or family.
+Friends and family can sometimes be a good place to start when finding funding for your small business.
+According tothis 2016 study, more than one-third of small business owners received financial gifts or loans from friends and family.